claireloconnell/claireloconnell.github.io/_posts/2021-12-30-lessons-learned.md

 If possible, talk through your code and/or plan with someone.
 They might catch something you miss or give you some reassurance that you are on the right track!
 As my advisor likes to say, "nerd-snipe" someone!
 For me, this looks like sighing very loudly in my office until my lab mates kindly offer to help me troubleshoot.
 Sometimes I ask _"Does this make sense??"_ or I ask if someone has a moment to just listen to my goal and plan.
 Sometimes I draw what I want a graph or dataframe to look like to help get an idea of how to go from raw data to a final product.

 My lab mates have been an invalable resource for me as I learn to code.
 They are at varying stages of their coding experiences and they have unique ways of thinking about how to approach a particular problem.
 We even created a Coding Club to brainstorm, troubleshoot a problem we might have, and to show off our code!
 I'd be lying if I said R didn't test my patience, but having a literal R support group has made all the difference!
-(Huge shoutout to Annemarie van der Marel, Grace Smith Vidaurre, Sanjay Prasher, Xavier Francis, and Chelsea Carminito, thanks guys!)
+(Huge shoutout to Annemarie van der Marel, Grace Smith Vidaurre, Sanjay Prasher, and Xavier Francis, thanks guys!)

 As a TA, I got to see all of the creative solutions my students took to solve the same problem.
 Some were really clever - they were able to find shortcuts and tricks that I didn't see before.
 Sharing tips and tricks and talking through how to solve the problem was really helpful.